The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: A survey of mid-infrared water spectra with VLT-VISIR

 Telluric correction of the extracted 1D spectra was performed using observations of several bright asteroids and a few bright stars (Alpha Cen, Alpha Car, Alpha CMa = Sirius, Theta Sco = HR6553).
 Telluric observations were interspersed during science observations in order to ensure a good match (difference $< 0.1$) in airmass and PWV with the science targets.
 This was achieved in most but not all cases.
 Differences in both airmass and PWV between science targets and telluric standards are compensated during reduction using telluric water and CO$_2$ lines.
 We have tested using the airmass and PWV values recorded in fits headers, but these average values do not fully capture real differences and variability happening during observations.
 We therefore scaled telluric water lines until they match those observed in the science targets to find the best PWV correction, and do the same with a CO$_2$ line to find the best airmass correction.
 These correction factors were applied to the telluric spectra as an exponential correction of the form $f_{corr} = f_{obs}^{(A_{science}/A_{telluric})}$ as in previous work \citep{pont10b,banz14}.
-The science/teluric spectra were then normalized to their continua, aligned by cross-correlation of telluric lines, and then divided after airmass and PWV correction applied to the telluric spectrum.
+The science and telluric spectra were then normalized to their continua, aligned by cross-correlation of telluric lines, and then divided after applying the airmass and PWV correction to the telluric spectrum.

-Wavelength calibration of individual spectra was done by cross-correlation in each setting with an atmospheric model set on typical Paranal conditions.
+Wavelength calibration of individual spectra was done by cross-correlation in each setting with an atmospheric model set on Paranal conditions (same model as above in Section \ref{sec: water_overview}).
 We fine-tuned the wavelength solution on low-PWV spectra that allowed us to use all the observed telluric lines out to the detector edges (Figure \ref{fig: settings}), and then we applied that solution to all other spectra after shifting it by cross-correlation of sky lines in each spectrum.